SephDB/tmp-builder-pattern/README.md

 };
 Rect r = RectBuilder().setX(10).setY(20).setW(10).setH(10).get();
 ```
-This allows for readable syntax, initialization of members in any order and/or over the course multiple statements, checking if preconditions are filled(mandatory fields in our case), etc. The major disadvantage is that this is a lot of boilerplate to write for every type you want to apply this technique to, and that without a more complex builder, the check for mandatory arguments has to be done at runtime.
+This allows for readable syntax, initialization of members in any order and/or over the course of multiple statements, checking if preconditions are filled(mandatory fields in our case), etc. The major disadvantage is that this is a lot of boilerplate to write for every type you want to apply this technique to, and that without a more complex builder, the check for mandatory arguments has to be done at runtime.

 This project simplifies that work to a single alias in the Rect type:
 ```cpp